circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Can I use the `latest` tag when specifying image versions?

 It is best practice not to use the `latest` tag for specifying image versions.
-For more context, refer to the [Avoid Mutable Tags]({{ site.baseurl }}/2.0/executor-types) section of Writing Jobs with Steps.
+For more context, refer to the [Docker Image Best Practices]({{ site.baseurl }}/2.0/executor-types/#docker-image-best-practices) section of the Choosing an Executor Type document.

 ## How can I set the timezone in Docker images?